 The 16-bit Commodore Amiga had been released one year before the introduction of The Pawn.
 This computer is regarded by some to be the first "multi-media computer", offering better sound and graphics than other machines of the era.
 However, the bitmap images featuring in this adventure (with the exception of the splash screen) are the same as for the Atari ST with a resolution of 320x200 pixels and 16 colors out of a palette of 256.
 The 8-bit Commodore 64 had been introduced in 1982 and offered comparitively modest capabilities.
 Multicolor mode on a C64 meant a resolution of 160x200 pixels and a choice of 16 fixed colors, with a further limitation of a maximum of four colors per 4x8 pixel block.
 Some downscaling in size and color depth was obviously necessary.

 Below is a number of comparisons between the graphics of the two platforms at a few locations.
-The C64 version is on the right, and the Amiga version on the left.
+The C64 version is on the left, and the Amiga version on the right.
 The C64 images all have the same size and are rendered using non-square pixels that are twice as wide as they are high.
 The Amiga images have slightly varying sizes and aspect ratios.

 Publication overview and some notes for collectors